 How regularly will the resource be updated?

-The first update is planned for Early 2022.
-This update will conclude the launch content set.
+The first update was released in February 2022.
+This update concludes the launch content set.
 Updates with additional texts and new exclusive articles will be added to the collection as they become available.

 Who is the resource for?